rklymentiev/py-for-neuro/chapters/chapter0.md

 <exercise id="4" title="Python installation">

-If you don't have Python installed on your own computer, but you want to have it installed, I would suggest to check out Anaconda.
+If you don't have Python installed on your computer, but you want to have it installed, I would suggest to check out Anaconda.

 <center><img src="https://upload.wikimedia.org/wikipedia/en/c/cd/Anaconda_Logo.png" width="300"></img></center>